 Drug and Alcohol

 Our intake workers are amazing!
 These are the first people you'll meet when coming to headspace Newcastle.
-Luke and Nicole have a great set of ears and are ready to listen to your story.
+Sarah, Kim, Eliza and Bree have a great set of ears and are ready to listen to your story.
 The intake workers then help choose which is the best headspace service for you.

-Centrelink Employment Services are at headspace Newcastle on a Monday morning.
+APM Employment Services are at headspace Newcastle on a Monday morning.
+Centrelink Employment attend headspace every fortnight.
 Give us a call if you'd like to speak with a Centrelink rep.